Foremark/Foremark/README.md

 - Built based on modern web technologies.
 The source code is written in TypeScript and organized into modules.
 - Supports flexible input formats ranging from Markdeep-like annotated plain text to explicit markups to meet various needs.
 In other words, you can write as explicitly as you want to!
 - Less unreliable tricks mean less corner cases.
-- The recommended file format uses the `.xml` extension.
-Most softwares display XML files in the raw code.
-This is more preferrable to the situation with Markdeep's HTML, which is likely to be inadequately "parsed" and mangled by less-functional viewers such as GitHub's source code view.
+- The recommended file format uses the `.xhtml` extension.
+Most source tree browsing softwares display XHTML files in the raw code.
+This is more preferrable to the situation with Markdeep's HTML, which is likely to be inadequately "parsed" and mangled by less-functional viewers such as GitHub and GitLab.

 ## How does it work?